Grilled Coriander New York Steak with Salsa Verde Rice

 I don’t know what it is about a nice piece of steak.
+That’s why I created this Grilled Coriander New York Steaks with Salsa Verde Rice.
 I think it may be the nice crust that forms as it sears, locking in those meaty flavors as it gets ready to hit the oven to baste in its own fat.
 It may be the satisfying feeling of eating a fresh piece of beef that’s seasoned well, juicy and tender.
-Whatever the reason you have for enjoying a piece of steak, here’s one you can make at home like they do in the restaurants.
+Whatever the reason you have for enjoying a piece of steak, here’s one you can make at home like they do in restaurants.

 I’m classically trained and have worked in country club’s and was always taught a steak only needs salt and pepper, nothing else!
 You want to taste and appreciate the beef.
 Great advice but the second I seasoned a piece of filet mignon with creole spices and herbs, the chef had a change of heart and steak sales increased.
 So much for only salt and pepper.

 I wanted to play with some Caribbean and Latin flavors to season this steak.
 Coriander (the seeds from cilantro) smells like lemon and taste like oranges when toasted.
 How could you lose?
 I also added salt, pepper and cumin.
 The cumin gives a layer of smokiness.
 How to make the perfect steak is a legend for novice cooks to world class chefs.
 Allow me to throw in my advice.
 Seared and finished in a hot oven is the best way period.
 Sure, you can reverse the process by baking the steak then searing it but by the time that steak is done your whole family could be having dessert.
 Searing it gives the steak a beautiful brown which will taste amazing and finishing it in the oven allows the steak to cook evenly and perfect.